 Endodontics - Certificate

-The certificate program in Endodontics is a 27-month graduate program that is fully accredited by the American Dental Association Commission on Dental Accreditation.
+The 27-month Endodontics graduate program is fully accredited by the American Dental Association Commission on Dental Accreditation, leading to a certificate in Endodontics and a Master of Science (MS) in Oral Biology.
 It is designed to be a comprehensive didactic, clinical, and research experience in all aspects of endodontics.
 The program provides the graduate student with the tools necessary to be a clinically proficient endodontist, an astute diagnostician, a critical thinker, and a sound endodontist-scientist.
 In addition, the program prepares the student for the American Board of Endodontics certification examination.
-An optional MS in Oral Biology is available through the Department of Biomedical Sciences.
-Additional time in residence and 32 additional credit hours would be required if pursuing the Certificate and the MS in Oral Biology simultaneously.

 Application requirements include a DDS/DMD (or equivalent foreign dental degree), letters of recommendation, letter of motivation, resume, competitive class ranking, and passage of a national board exam (NBDE or INBDE).
 Graduates of a foreign dental school must submit Graduate Record Exam (GRE) scores if they cannot provide national board exam scores.